ktaylor63/southeast/site/content/wolf-creek/frequently-asked-questions.md

 ## Where do you stock the fish raised here?

-Most of the fish are stocked into Federal mitigation waters in Kentucky.
+Most of the fish are stocked into federal mitigation waters in Kentucky.
 The other fish are provided to the Commonwealth of Kentucky under a reimbursable agreement to meet management goals in state controlled waters.
-A total of 115 different waters in Kentucky are stocked with trout from this facility.
-A small number of fingerlings are provided to the Cherokee Indian Tribe in North Carolina.
+A total of 125 different waters in Kentucky are stocked with trout from this facility.

+{{< figure class="photo-center" src="/images/pages/wolf-creek-stocking-locations-2017.jpg" alt="A map of Kentucky showing stocking locations across the state with higher concentrations in Central and Eastern Kentucky" caption="Kentucky trout stocking locations (2017).
+Map by USFWS." link="/pdf/map/kentucky-trout-stocking-locations-2017.pdf" >}}

 ## Do you provide or sell fish to private individuals?